highcharts/node-export-server/README.md

 **NOTE: This is currently in beta**

-The export server can be ran as both a CLI converter, and as a HTTP server.
+The export server can be ran both as a CLI converter, and/or as an HTTP server.

 ## Install